Philadelphia Transportation

 Airport

-Philadelphia International Airport (PHL) is a Top 10 Airport for flights to all major cities in North America, many in Europe and the Caribbean.
-It features plenty of restaurants, lounges, gift shops and traveler amenities.
-PHL-Downtown Rail Connection: from Center City, the SEPTA R1 Train leaves every 30 minutes from Market East Station, Suburban Station, and 30th Street Station to PHL Airport.
-PHL Airport Terminal Map
+Philadelphia International Airport (PHL) is a Top 10 Hub Airport with direct flights to major cities in North America, many in Europe, and the Caribbean.
+PHL Airport features plenty of attractive restaurants, lounges, gift shops, and traveler amenities.
+There are many options to reach central Philadelphia from PHL Airport:

 30th Street Station Hall